All Episodes

 I mean, what's the problem?

-It isn't gonna take long.
+It isn't going to take long.

-Massive, massive open border.
+Massive, massive open borders.

 She's been honest about how many people she wants to enter the country unquestioned, unvetted, both illegal immigrants and refugees.